shaundamon/shaundamon/README.md

 - 👋 Hi, I’m @Thembisile
-- 👀 I’m interested in Data Science and Software Development to create the smartest solutions that serves our communities better and improve our livelihood.
+- 👀 I’m a Data Scientist and Web Developer, I strive to create the smartest solutions that serves our communities better and improve our livelihood.
-- 🌱 I’m currently learning Django development.
+- 🌱 I’m currently building web apps in Django development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any interesting projects related to Data Science that is integrated with web dev, allowing better product creation.
-- 📫 How to reach me ...
+- 📫 You can reach out to me via email at : shaundamon09@gmail.com

 <!---
 Thembisile/Thembisile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.